Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T4A

 Memory Aid

-Real-World Application
+Real-World Example

 You're setting up a digital mode interface between your computer and transceiver.
 You connect: (1) transceiver audio output to computer audio input (receive audio), (2) computer audio output to transceiver microphone input (transmit audio), and (3) computer PTT control to transceiver PTT input (keying).
 With these three connections, your computer can decode received digital signals and encode/transmit digital signals.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Computer-radio interface, Digital modes, Audio signals, PTT control
+Computer-radio interface Digital modes Audio signals PTT control

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T4A topic.